sassoftware/devsascom-rest-api-samples/User_and_Aggregated_Samples/SAS/create-va-svg-img/README.md

 One of the best features of The [SAS® Viya REST API](https://developer.sas.com/apis/rest/) is the ability to leverage the reportImages service to generate SVG images representing Visual Analytics Report(s).
-This is particularly useful for programmers who are making updates to data that support reports and would like to get a quick view of how these changes are reflected.
+This is particularly useful for programmers who are making updates to a report's data source(s) and would like to get a quick view of how these changes are reflected in Visual Analytics.
 More information on this service can be found on it's [developer.sas.com page](https://developer.sas.com/apis/rest/Visualization/#report-images)

-The SAS code in this folder can be run from a SAS Studio 5.1 (or later) session.
-It will programtically call a Visual Analytics report and generate an SVG image from it.
-More so, the SVG image is then presented in SAS Studio's results tab so the SAS developer can instantaly get a quick view of the report's current state.
+The SAS code in this folder will programtically call a Visual Analytics report using the reportImages service and generate an SVG image from it.
+More so, the SVG image is then presented in SAS Studio's results tab so the SAS developer can instantaly get a view of the report's current state.

 ![](./create_VA_svg_image.png)

-The image above shows the reportImages service output presented in the results tab.
+The image above shows an SVG image of a SAS Visual Analytics report (created via the reportImages service) presented in the SAS Studio results tab.

-Prerequesits:
+Code Prerequesits:

 * All code included in this folder must be submitted in a SAS Studio 5.1 (or later) session within a Viya 3.4 (or later) environment which contains the SAS Viya services that are being called.
 * The Visual Analytics Report's URI must be placed in the macro call at the bottom of the code